 There are such a great array of musical toys for kids of all ages starting with infants who can get exposed to classical music through Baby Einstein Take Along Tunes.
-Toddlers enjoy hands on (and I mean Hands On) playing and manipulating instruments.
+Toddlers enjoy hands-on (and I mean Hands-On) playing and manipulating instruments.
 Preschool kids can make their own band either with clever toys or with friends.
-There are even authentic wooden instruments for young elementary school kids to try out before they start lesons.
+There are even authentic wooden instruments for young elementary school kids to try out before they start lessons.

 I also have some stocking stuffer ideas of small instruments that also make great goody bag gifts.

 p.s.
 My Holiday Gift Guides are all here.
 Popular ones include:

 Electronic Music Toys for Infants and Toddlers

 Geared for preschoolers, this toy makes your child the conductor of an orchestra.
 13 instruments on the toy can be used (up to 6 at a time) to create 15 glorious songs.
 This is a great way to introduce young children to the instruments of an orchestra and will perhaps inspire them to choose their favorite one to learn eventually.

 Munchkin Mozart Music Cube, $19